To contact us by email, please route your inquiry accordingly:

-Daniel is the Materials Coordinator and has worked at Creative Reuse for ten years.
+Daniel is the Materials Coordinator and has worked at Creative Reuse since 2012.
 He likes to create found object assemblages with Western and/or animal themes.
 His favorite materials come from the drawers of the card catalog (plastic animals, googly eyes, and other bits ‘n pieces).
 Daniel also likes to bake and recently he’s been experimenting with various flavor combinations for vegan cupcakes.
 He would really like to see all of us making secondhand our first choice, speaking out against injustices, adopting plant-based diets, and picking up trash we see in our neighborhood.
 You can find Daniel’s creative projects (and cupcakes) on his website danielshapiroart.com and Instagram: @cowboygoods.